Kennethnovikov100/notes/README.md

 Secondly, planning ahead is crucial.
 Before starting a project, think about the end goal and break it down into smaller tasks.
 Creating a plan will make it easier to stay focused and on track.
 You can use tools like Trello or Asana to help with task management and organization.
 These tools can help keep track of your progress and make sure that nothing gets overlooked.
  -- 212字

+# 2024-02-25
+- "Today's programming wisdom: 'Simplicity is the ultimate sophistication.' — Leonardo da Vinci.
+In coding, strive to write clear, concise, and maintainable code that solves the problem at hand efficiently.
+Remember that what you build today may be read, modified, and extended by others tomorrow, or even yourself months from now.
+So, embrace readability, modularity, and elegance in your work for it's not just about writing code; it's also about crafting a solution that can stand the test of time."

+"Also, 'Premature optimization is the root of all evil.' – Donald Knuth.
+Focus on making your code correct first, then optimize only when necessary and where it truly matters.
+The key is understanding the trade-offs between complexity and performance, always balancing for sustainability and scalability."